 Images aren’t showing in my signature or appear as attachments

 The Microsoft 365 (formerly Office 365) disclaimer function doesn’t let you embed images like logos, social media or banners as it cannot recognize them as separate elements.
 This is why you’ll find your Microsoft 365 (formerly Office 365) signature not working correctly and displaying images in a way you didn’t intend.
 So, if you try to copy and paste an image into your signature, a recipient is likely to see a blank square with a red “X” in it or they will find a separate attachment has been added to the email.

 To solve this problem, you need to host all email signature images online.
 You can use your web server to do this or a free hosting site like Imgur or TinyPic.

 Be aware though that, by default, many email clients like Outlook will automatically block any externally hosted images for security reasons.
-Your recipients will have to click a ‘Download Images’ button before your imagery can be displayed, which is often a nuisance.
+Your recipients will have to click a ‘Download Images’ button before imagery can be displayed.

 I’ve imported my HTML email signature design into Microsoft 365 (formerly Office 365) but it’s not working correctly

 HTML in email signatures doesn’t behave in the same as it does on web pages for a number of reasons: